If you have any old mine

 features, or examples with ornate file work or other decoration on them.

-There are so many different variations that a book was written on the
+There are so many different variations that books have been written on the

-subject some years ago.
-There is also a large reference book on Mine
+subject.
+There is also a large reference book covering all forms of Mine

 Lighting in general by a fellow named Pohs.
-It is the bible in this field of collecting.
+It is considered the bible in

 Miners Candlesticks can be marked with